How Hedging Futures Is Used to Control Commodity Prices

 Alternatives to Futures Markets

 Futures markets are not the only choice for hedgers.
 They can also use forward markets, fixed price pre-export finance transactions and swaps to hedge.
 These markets entail principle-to-principle transactions with each party assuming the credit and performance risk of the other.
-However, these tailor-made transactions often meet the specific needs of consumers and/or producers with respect to the commodities at risk.
+However, these tailor-made transactions often meet the specific needs of consumers or producers concerning the commodities at risk.